 - Plants should be predominantly native plants indigenous to the region grown for habitat and soil health.

-- Street trees are planted and maintained by Councils - roots must not be disturbed and trunks must be clear of mulch or soil buildup.
+- These gardens support street trees that are planted and maintained by Councils – roots must not be disturbed and trunks must be clear of mulch or soil buildup.

 - This is slow, low-impact gardening for biodiversity – with no herbicides or pesticides.

 - If a complaint is made gardeners and the group must work cooperatively with Council to address the matter.